-Pochettino insists Harry Kane will be firing for World Cup
+Tottenham boss Mauricio Pochettino insists Harry Kane will be 100 per cent ready both physically and mentally for England's World Cup campaign.

 Kane scored the second goal in a comfortable 2-0 Premier League win over Watford to boost Tottenham’s chances of securing a top-four finish.